-The Lincoln Trail ADD PIP will use a broad-brush approach because there is no overwhelming population center for the traditionally underserved, and the size of these populations is relatively small.
-Third party groups members will be identified across the eight-county area to aid in the outreach efforts of the traditionally underserved.
+To make sure that all these various groups are being included; third party groups members will be identified across the eight-county area to aid in the outreach efforts of the traditionally underserved.
 The widespread use of newspapers, radio, and television can be used to potentially reach the underserved.
 Traveling exhibits may also be utilized during local events and strategically placed locations throughout the region to reach the underserved populations.